awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

    David needs to configure the AWS CLI environment to use these parameters in subsequent calls\.
 For information about the various ways to configure your credentials, see [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence)\.
 You cannot use the `aws configure` command because it does not support capturing the session token\.
 However, you can manually type the information into a configuration file\.
 Because these are temporary credentials with a relatively short expiration time, it is easiest to add them to the environment of your current command line session\.

 1. To add the three values to the environment, David cuts and pastes the output of the previous step into the following commands\.
-Note that you might want to cut and paste into a simple text editor to address line wrap issues in the output of the session token\.
+You might want to cut and paste into a simple text editor to address line wrap issues in the output of the session token\.
 It must be added as a single long string, even though it is shown line wrapped here for clarity\.
 **Note**
 The following example shows commands given in the Windows environment, where "set" is the command to create an environment variable\.
-On a Linux or Mac computer, you would use the command "export" instead\.
+On a Linux or macOS computer, you would use the command "export" instead\.
 All other parts of the example are valid in all three environments\.

    ```
    set AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE